LambdaHack/LambdaHack/README.md

 and the UI naming should each be consistent in separation.
 If the UI names stick, perhaps source code will be renamed at some point.

+This codebase is an experiment in extensive use of states without lens.
+So far, it works, doesn't result in much larger files or lots of repetition and has the added benefits that newcomers don't need to learn any lens library.
+Record punning, etc., definitely helps.

 Further information
 -------------------